doublesecretagency/craft-smartmap/README.md

+_The smart way to use Google Maps in your Craft site_

 ![](smartmap/resources/images/map-example.png)

 # Smart Map

 Smart Map is a plugin which allows you to easily manage geographic points.
 With Smart Map, you can:

-- Display locations on a dynamic map
+- Automatically calculate latitude & longitude
-- Display locations on a static map
+- Display your locations on a dynamic or static map
 - Search entries to find the closest location
 - ... and more!

 Once you have installed the Smart Map plugin, simply create a new field using the "Address (Smart Map)" field type, and add it to a section.
 You'll see the magic once you start editing entries in that section!

-## Using a "Smart Map Address" field
+## Using an Address field

 As you begin entering an address, a list of possible matches will appear.
 You can simply click on the address which matches the one you are entering, and the remaining fields will be filled in automatically.